LuemmelSec/P4wnP1_aloa/README.md

 If you want to use the Pi Zero 2 W model, some changes need to be made

 Steps:
-Download the latest Raspberry Pi OS Lite image from here.
+Download the latest Raspberry Pi OS Lite image from here: https://www.raspberrypi.com/software/operating-systems/
+I used Raspberry Pi OS (Legacy) Lite, which is compatible with Zero W and Zero 2 W

 Mount that image, and copy the following from the boot partition of the Pi OS image to your P4wnP1 SD card boot partition: